What the origins of Steampunk?

 The Victorian Emporium's Steampunk inspired glass hurricaine jar

 The Victorians had a deep fascination with the natural world and intrepid gentlemen would discover, collect and classify it.
-Specimen jars, display cases and taxidermy would be used to present the preserved curiosities.
+Display cases and taxidermy would be used to present preserved natural curiosities.
 These curiosities would help adorn their homes.
 If you’re interested in the Steampunk look you could use these displays as well as the tools and paraphernalia that accompanied these hobbies such as magnifying glasses, hunting nets and brass telescopes.
 To evoke travel and adventure you can use old globes, maps, compasses, pith helmets, old luggage, hurricane lamps, old telephones and framed etchings of zeppelins, steam trains, biplanes and steamships.

 The Victorian Emporium's Steampunk inspired clock

 How can you turn your house in Steampunk heaven?